ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-consolidated-company-reporting.md

 1. Open the consolidated company.
 2. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Business Units**, and then choose the related link.
-3. Do one of the following:
+3. Proveďte jeden z následujících úkonů:

    * To test a file, choose the **Test File** action, enter the name of the file to test, and then choose **Print**.
    * To test the database, choose **Test Database**.